awslabs/soci-snapshotter/docs/cli-usage.md

 ```

 ### soci rebuild_db
-Use this command after image pull so that indices/ztocs can be discovered by commands like "```soci index list```", and after "```index rm```" when using the containerd content store so that deleted orphaned zTOCs will be forgotten
+Use after pulling an image to discover SOCI indices/ztocs or after "```index rm```"
+when using the containerd content store to clear the database of removed zTOCs.

 **Example:**
 ```